HackerYou/HYFallBootcamp2014/4-Wordpress/Week 8/Day 4/security_and_spam.md

 * protect against brute force attacks (i.e. stop multiple attempts at logging in)
 * actively block attackers trying to scan the site for vulnerabilities (404 request detection and threshold)
 * turn off editor in appearance menu
-* protect wp-config and .htacess
-* no directory browsing (use the .htaccess to do this)
 * require SSL for the admin area

 There are plugins that can achieve all of the above, checkout [Better WP SEcurity](http://wordpress.org/plugins/better-wp-security/).